 The Raspberry-Pi is an excellent small server on which to run RedRatHub for managing and using your RedRat devices.
-This guide goes through the steps needed to setup a a Raspberry-Pi running Raspberry Pi OS (formally Raspian) and using NET 5.0 and RedRatHub 5.20 or greater.
+This guide goes through the steps needed to setup a a Raspberry-Pi running Raspberry-Pi OS and using NET 8.0 and RedRatHub 8.00 or greater.

 A online demo of RedRatHub can be seen here.

-As the .NET SDK and runtime is updated fairly frequently, it is easiest to find the most recent version directly from the Microsoft .NET download page.
-At the time of writing, the SDK is at version 5.0.
+As .NET is updated fairly frequently, it is easiest to find the most recent version directly from the Microsoft .NET download page.

-On the Raspberry-Pi, the .NET package is downloaded unpacked in your home directory and then unpacked in an appropriate system location:
+On the Raspberry-Pi, the 64-bit .NET package can be downloaded to your home directory and then unpacked in an appropriate system location with the following commands.
+These will need to be adjusted for the 32-bit download or if you want to use different file locations.

 cd ~